Nashville Working to Improve its Most Dangerous Intersections

 Thankfully, around a dozen intersections do not have right of way issues to contend with, including 21st Avenue at Church Street.
 Work should begin on these unencumbered intersections in the spring, adding to the number of completed intersections that the department has finished over the last two years.

-Contact a Nashville Auto Accident Attorney Now
+Contact a Nashville Auto Accident Lawyer Now

 Even with the improvements to some of the city’s most dangerous intersections, a number of auto accidents still occur every day in Nashville.
-If you or someone that you know has been injured in an auto accident in the Nashville area, let the experienced personal injury attorneys at Calhoun Law, PLC help.
+If you or someone that you know has been injured in an auto accident in the Nashville area, let the experienced personal injury lawyers at Calhoun Law, PLC help.
 Call the office or contact us today for a private and free review of your claims.